nolim1t/slack-webhook-utils/README.md

 router.post '/slack', require('./lib/slashcmd.coffee')
 ```

-which also requires the following middleware to be loaded
+Which also requires the following middleware to be loaded.
+See examples folder for what sort of middleware needs to be included.
 ```coffeescript
 	# Middleware to load slack function
 	router.use (req, res, next) ->